KevinBatdorf/obsidian-raycast/README.md

 ## Disclaimer

-This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Obsidian or any of its subsidiaries or its affiliates.
+This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Obsidian.
 The official Obsidian website can be found at https://obsidian.md.
 "Obsidian" as well as related names, marks, emblems and images are registered trademarks of their respective owners.